-Who is an Occupational Health and Safety Specialist
+Who Is A Occupational Health And Safety Specialist

 Generally, Occupational Health and Safety Specialists are concerned with identifying hazardous conditions that affect workers, property, the environment, and the general public, they promote health and safety within a work environment by analyzing workplaces and design initiatives to control, eliminate, and prevent disease caused by chemical, physical, radiological, or biological agents.
 They carry out workplaces audit to determine compliance relevant regulations.